montraydavis/Tensium/README.md

 # Tensium
-Use Selenium and Machine Learning to figure out how to navigate a website.
+Use Selenium and Machine Learning / Reinforcement Learning to figure out how to navigate a website.

 ![Tensium In Action](https://github.com/montraydavis/Tensium/blob/main/Tensium-src/content/001.gif?raw=true)